muratkeremozcan/books/aws/Burning-Monk/Serverless-architectures-aws-2/README.md

   `Concurrency = Requests per second * Function duration = 100 * 2 = 200`.

-- You can monitor the concurrency for any given function (and for the overall account) using the ConcurrentExecutions CloudWatch metric.
+- You can monitor the concurrency for any given function (and for the overall account) using the **ConcurrentExecutions CloudWatch metric**.
 AWS Lambda enforces two limits to the concurrency of a function

   - There is an account-wide soft limit on the total concurrent executions of all functions within the account.
 This is set by default to 1,000 at the